Mikael182/Mikael182/README.md

 - 👋 Hi, I’m @Mikael182
-- 👀 I’m interested in ...software tests.
+- 👀 I’m interested in ...software testing.
-- 🌱 I’m currently learning ...automation testing with selenium IDE.
+- 🌱 I’m currently learning ...automation testing.
 - 💞️ I’m looking to collaborate on testing systems integration.
-- 📫 How to reach me ...slack me
+- 📫 How to reach me ...slack me/mail me.

 <!---
 Mikael182/Mikael182 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.